Type 1 Chi-He medium tank: Design

 Compared to the Type 97, the Type 1 Chi-He was slightly longer and taller.
 Its angled, thicker frontal armor was welded, as opposed to riveted.
 The adding of the frontal armor and a fifth crewman increased the weight, but the "streamlining" of the hull reduced the increase to only 1.5 tons.

 The Mitsubishi Type 100 diesel engine at 240 hp generated 70 horsepower more than the Mitsubishi Type 97 diesel engine, and was thus more than able to compensate for the additional weight in armor.

 The Type 1 Chi-He's 47 mm high-velocity gun had a barrel length of 2.250 mm, a muzzle velocity of 810 m/s, and a penetration capability of 55 mm/100 m, 40 mm/500, 30 mm/1,000 meters; over double that of the Type 97s low-velocity main gun.
 It was more reliable and more accurate, with the gun barrel having a 16 groove rifling and an improved firing mechanism.
 The gun did require the installation of elevation gear (on the earlier Type 97 the gunner had to physically move the gun up or down on his shoulder).
 In light of these improvements, the gun was adequate against Allied armor.
 The ammunition was the same as used with the anti-tank version of the gun.
 The tanks carried 120 rounds of ammunition with both armor-piercing and armor-piecing high explosive shells.
 The gun was placed in a three-man turret, which had space for the commander, gun-layer and loader.
 The gun could be elevated and depressed between +20 and -15 degrees.
-This gun was used in the Type 97 Shinhoto Chi-Ha tank, and on the Type 3 Ka-Chi Amphibious Tank.
+This gun was used in the Type 97 ShinHōtō Chi-Ha medium tank, and on the Type 3 Ka-Chi amphibious tank.

 The Type 1 Chi-He was also the first Japanese tank to carry a radio as standard equipment in each tank, eliminating the need to use signal flags.